amir-zeldes/rstWeb/README.md

   * On Windows: run rstweb_local.bat
 5. You can now use rstWeb in your browser at: http://127.0.0.1:8080/

-If you run into problems getting the software to run, please contact amir.zeldes@georgetown.edu
+If you run into problems getting the software to run, please check the PDF user guide in this repo first, then contact amir.zeldes@georgetown.edu

 ## Server Installation
 1. Make sure Python 2.X is installed (preferably 2.6 or newer)